Skip advert

 Advertisement - Article continues below

 There are positives, however.
 Visibility is generally excellent, as even the C-pillars are slim.
-That dash-mounted gearshift might remind you of an MPV from the ’90s, but it’s more favourably compared with the EP3 Civic Type R, and sports a similarly slick change despite what must be a tortuous linkage behind the scenes.
+That dash-mounted gearshift might remind you of an MPV from the ’90s, but it’s more favourably compared with the EP3 Civic Type R, and sports a slick change.

 And like the exterior, there are fun touches wherever you look.
 Even the basic 595 gets nifty sports seats.
 Move up to the Turismo and you get leather trim and a tactile aluminium gearknob with proper alloy pedals, while the Competizione gets slim-backed Sabelt buckets, Alcantara and splashes of carbonfibre wherever you look.
 Seek out minor switches or doorcard plastics and things can look cheap, but the important bits you regularly interact with are of real quality.